BulletYY/First-Minor-projects-/README.md

-Couple of projects Done
+Couple of minor projects Done

-Soon it will be described more precisely
+Soon it will be described more precisely.